EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

 ### Side Effects

-- when you are inside of a function and you reach outside of that function to do something else, for example attaching event listeners, console.logging
+- being inside of a function reaching outside of that function to do something else, for example attaching event listeners, console.logging
 - whereas side effects are totally fine, there's quite some methods that are simply taking in data, doing something with that data, and then returning that data that has been modified, massaged or transformed in some way
 - that is where we get into `map()`, `filter()` and `reduce()`
-- pure functions: they take in data, they return data, they always work exactly the same way given the data input, they always return the exact same thing, they don't reach outside themselves
+- pure functions: they take in data, they return data, they always work exactly the same way given the data input, they always return the exact same thing, they don't reach outside of themselves

 ## Mapping

-- `map()` is like a machine in a factory
-- it takes in data, performs an operation and spits it out on the other side
-- it will always produce the same length of the array as it starts with (returns an array of the exact same length put in)
+- `map()` will always produce the same length of the array as it starts with (returns an array of the exact same length put in)
+- `map()` is like a machine in a factory, it takes in data, performs an operation and spits it out on the other side
 - `map()` can be used for any kind of data (strings, numbers, objects)
 - **don't update the DOM inside of a `map()` function**